Booking to come to the Family History Centre

 We’re delighted that we’re able to re-open the Family History Centre and welcome back researchers after so long.

-We’ve introduced some changes which have all been designed to comply with the current legal requirements and keep everyone, researchers and volunteers alike, safe in these difficult times.
-We’ll send you details of these when we confirm your booking and ask you to observe them when you’re in the Centre.
+We’ve made some changes in the Centre which have all been designed to comply with the current legal requirements and keep everyone, researchers and volunteers alike, safe in these difficult times.

 Please Read Our New Procedures First